 So a lot of stories you read about people who’ve had a lot of success will note that they eat well, exercise regularly, try to get enough sleep and even occasionally take time away from the office to refuel.

-Successful people know better than to burn bridges.
+High achievers know better than to burn bridges.
 They practice the advice that you shouldn’t say bad things about others, and they usually listen more than they speak.

 10. They never quit.

 Tyler Perry, an accomplished director, writer, and performer, faced early failures in both his personal life and professional life.
 Perry pushed through these personal challenges and dealt with failure after failure with his first production.
 Finally, his production gained momentum, and he is now successful because he never gave up.

 High achievers are tenacious, sticking to their plans and goals as long as they need to in order to get where they want to be.
 If they didn’t stick with it, they wouldn’t achieve anything.

 Success and achievement are not just for the people mentioned above — they are for you, too!

 Unlock your future by finding your passions and goals, and working hard.
 Pay attention to what other high achievers around you are doing, and follow suit.

 Before you know it, you will be creating your own famous success story.